Matthieu-Gallet/GPR-robust-inversion/README.md

 **When wanting to change parameters, it's better to copy those files and change the name and tags to keep in memory the parameters for the paper.**

-In those files, the dataset is precised as well as tags for the experiment (which can be custom).
-Then inversion algorithms are precised in the **methodologies** keys, where we specify the algorithm definition file (in the **./experiments/estimators** directory).
-An algorithm definition file create a variable estimator referencing a scikit-learn compatible class implementing a fit method.
+In those files, the dataset is specified as well as tags for the experiment (which can be custom).
+Then inversion algorithms are defined in the **methodologies** keys, where we specify the algorithm definition file (in the **./experiments/estimators** directory).
+An algorithm definition file created a variable estimator referencing a Scikit-learn compatible class implementing a fit method.
 This class will then be parsed by the execution to perform the inversion.
 Additionally, the method's hyperparameters are attributes of the estimator class and are specified in the **hyperparameters** key of the corresponding method.
 See examples files for a better understanding.

 > :heavy_exclamation_mark: Before launching an experiment, we check if the repertory is not dirty (uncomitted changes) otherwhise, the code will refuse to execute.
 This is mainly because the commit sha is saved for each experiment to be able to track back to the verion of the code used when launching the experiment.
 > The **experiments/** folder is obviously excluded from this rule as we expect to change it extensively in tests